-234 compensable claims
+- 234 compensable claims

-- Cost over \$8.8 million - Over 52,000 days of lost work
+- Cost over \$8.8 million

+- Over 52,000 days of lost work

 'Other' occupations had the highest median cost and medical portion of their claim than any other occupational group.
 It should be noted that the 'Other' occupational category had only 13 compensable claims during this period.
-'Other'

-occupations include packaging and filling machine operators, accountants and auditors, and sales managers.
+'Other' occupations include packaging and filling machine occupations include packaging and filling machine operators, accountants and auditors, and sales managers.